 This year’s Count has been edited and refined to be as inclusive as possible, with special attention paid to writing questions in a way that doesn’t exclude freelancers and students.

 We also aimed to capture participants’ circumstances in a world affected by the events of 2020: a new section asking about the impact of the pandemic has been added, and we’ve included a question asking designers about their intersectional identities, as well.

 We want to hear about your place in the rainbow, and we hope that you will help us to continue to have queer people in the design community seen, heard, and respected.

 Share your email to be notified when the Count results go live!
 Don’t worry, we won’t share your email with anyone.

 Use your platform!
 Share the Count via social media (and tag us!) to increase participation.
 Remember: more contributions means better results.

-After the Count closes, we’ll post a read-out detailing high-level takeaways.
+We’ll post a read-out detailing high-level takeaways once we've analyzed the results.
 Share your email to know when it’s released.

 The 2019 Queer Design Count had over 1,000 designers contribute.
 As a community, we saw a range of experiences — and disparities in how our communities were treated — including: